gksander/react-native-turbo-styles/docs/docs/available-classes.md

 # Available "Classes"

+The core usage of TurboStyles is providing "classes" or "style names" to a style builder and passing the built style to your UI elements (like `View`).

+The table below shows all available types of "classes", which constraints (if any) apply to those "classes", and whether the type of class is [overridable](./overrides.md).

 | Prefix | Argument | Overridable | Properties Set | Example |
 | --- | --- | --- | --- | --- |
 | `m:` | `keyof Constraints['sizing']` | ✅ | `margin` | `m:0`, `m:[32]` |